broiledcow/124/src/articles/releases/blow-away-your-troubles.md

     - The Cleaners From Venus
 year:
     - 1981
-thumb: /assets/blog/article-4.jpg
 thumbAlt: The cleaners from venus in xxxx
 description: An innovative lo-fi group from the early 80's
 tags:
+    - thecleanersfromvenus
 ---

-<mark>The Cleaners From Venus</mark> were blah blah blah something, article here, etc
+<mark>Blow Away Your Troubles</mark> were blah blah blah something, article here, etc